Rankings & recognition

 These special rankings for young universities are published to give an indication as to which universities are expected in the future to become the top universities worldwide.

-Triple Crown accreditation for the School of Business and Economics
+Triple Crown accreditation - School of Business and Economics

 Only 1% of business schools worldwide have been honoured with the ‘Triple Crown’ of accreditations.
 The Maastricht University School of Business and Economics is one of them.
 The accreditations are awarded by the American AACSB, the British AMBA and the European-wide EQUIS.
 Have a look at what the international accreditation boards had to say about us: